aolson078/stick_rpg_clone/README.md

 Your apartment can also be improved.
 While inside the Home you can buy a Comfy Bed, Decorations, or a Study Desk.
 These upgrades boost your energy recovery and may grant daily bonuses when you sleep.
 Crafted furniture items can be dragged to any open spot in the room for decoration.
+Decorations now grant minor stat boosts when you wake up and you can rotate them while placing.

 As your stats reach new milestones you earn perk points.
 Press **P** to open the Perk menu and spend these points to unlock or upgrade perks (up to level 3).